 The core of the Honda CRF250L is a 249.6cc single-cylinder four-stroke engine.
 It’s the same engine as in the Honda CBR250R, and is produced in Honda’s Thailand production facility.

 The tiny single has a dual overhead camshaft layout for better combustion efficiency (the cams are lighter and the valves are smaller), and has a centrally located spark plug for clean burning.

 The combination of the lightweight valvetrain and oversquare short-stroke engine means that the engine is quite revvy.

 The Honda CRF250L has some high-grade components as well.
 The front suspension is comprised of a 43mm Showa inverted fork with 250mm (9.8 inches) of travel — enough for a huge variety of terrains.
 The rear suspension is a Showa shock allowing a whopping 240mm (9.4 inches) of rear wheel travel.

 The front brake is just a single 256mm disc gripped by a twin piston caliper, but that’s more than enough for the lightweight CRF250L.
-The disc is of a wave design with great self-cleaning ability in adverse conditions.
+The disc is of a wave design, which helps with self-cleaning ability when it gets cake with mud.

 The Honda CRF250L is very easy to maintain.
 Just keep it clean.
 The services come every 8000 mi (12800 km), but the valve inspection intervals are twice those — every 16000 mi (25600).
-Considering it’s just a single, the job is a piece of cake.
+Considering it’s just a single, the valve service and spark replacement job is a piece of cake.